 We use our best efforts to limit the personal information we collect, use and disclose solely those details we need to fulfill our Purpose.
 We have designed our standard forms only to collect the information that we foresee we will need.
 We do not collect, use and disclose personal information using deceptive, fraudulent or unlawful means, and we do not conduct video surveillance.

 We keep records of the work performed and services provided by us in accordance with applicable regulatory requirements and professional standards.
+We will also keep records of the work performed and services provided by us in accordance with the requirements placed upon us by our Regional Partners.
 These records may include personal information.
 Our records are stored with safeguards against inappropriate or unauthorized access.
 We retain contact information about individuals for the period of time the individual subscribes to our newsletters, blogs and seminars and does not opt-out or continues to respond to such services.

 Destruction of Personal Information